reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 ## The "Create a HTTP Client with Apache HTTP Client" Series

-This article is the second part of a series:
+This article is the third part of a series:

 1. [Introduction to Apache HTTP Client](/create-a-http-client-with-apache-http-client/)
 2. [Apache HTTP Client Configuration](/apache-http-client-config/)